manfredspitze/python-templates/mastery-check.md

 > Add a file (`filename.py`) to the folder
 >
 > Add a comment block to the top of your Python file (name, date, *title* as the project title)
+>
+> Bring your workstation up to your teacher when you are finished so he can check your code during Teacher Time

 ## Your Tasks